bossanova808/CommerceRegisterOnCheckout/README.md

 This plugin allows you to more easily add user registration as part of your Commerce checkout process.

-Currently only allows for regsitering users with their username set to their email - however given commerce keys everything by the email, this is the most natural set up anyway.
+Currently only allows for registering users with their username set to their email - however given commerce keys everything by the email, this is the most natural set up anyway.

 As of 0.0.6 it also transfers address records and sets the last used billing and shipping address IDs so that the newly created Craft Users immediately get access to their address records in their address book for their next order (this does not occur if you integrate a standard Craft registration form).